 The global COVID19 pandemic is spreading fast.
 People are anxious and afraid.
 Many people do not have good information about the virus and how to protect themselves from infection.
 Older people and those with chronic health conditions or who do not have enough to eat are most vulnerable.
+Families have lost livelihoods and are struggling to feed themselves.

 Experts warn a vaccination is at least 18 months away.
 We must act on a global scale to prevent the virus from spreading.